wbamberg/idl-reference/docs/nsINavHistoryObserver.md

 Called when some visits of an history entry are expired.

-@param aURI
-       The page whose visits have been expired.
-@param aVisitTime
-       The largest visit time in microseconds that has been expired.
-We
-       guarantee that we don't have any visit older than this date.
-@param aGUID
-       The unique ID associated with the page.

 @note: when all visits for a page are expired and also the full page entry
        is expired, you will only get an onDeleteURI notification.
 If a
        page entry is removed, then you can be sure that we don't have
        anymore visits for it.
-@param aReason
-       Indicates the reason for the removal.  see REASON_* constants.
-@param aTransitionType
-       If it's a valid TRANSITION_* value, all visits of the specified type
-       have been removed.

 #### Parameters ####